 Remember – Don’t ever attempt to do any complex servicing or repair work on your heating system yourself – always seek the skills of a qualified heating engineer.
-And keep in mind that all boilers and heating systems should be serviced and checked regularly by a professional which will help prevent any future problems and emergency call outs.
+Keep in mind that all boilers and heating systems should be serviced and checked regularly by a professional which will help prevent any future problems.

 Boilers can have a series of control mechanisms which control your boiler operation.
-Simple checks to your thermostats, programmer and time switches and radiator valves may help to get your boiler up and running.
+Simple checks to your thermostats, programmer/time switches and radiator valves may help to get your boiler up and running.

 Check your room and boiler thermostat settings.
-Over time they can lose their accuracy, misreading temperature settings and turning the heat on/off at incorrect times.
+Over time they can lose their accuracy, misreading temperature settings and turn the heat on or off at incorrect times.
 Turn it up higher and see if the system warms up.

 Programmers & time switches

 There are mechanical time-clock driven programmers and electronic programmers.
 Check that the clock dial / display isn’t stuck / working.
 If so, the program on/off timing will be wrong.
 The hot water and heating are controllable via the timed/off/constant switches found on your boiler or close to the boiler.

 If you have a thermostatic radiator valve, turn up the thermostat setting.
 For a conventional radiator valve, try adjusting the setting.
 If no change occurs after you’ve adjusted the settings, you have a fault with your radiator valve and will need to call Westward to check the system and repair as necessary.

 One of the key problems we find when asked to investigate poor heating performance is that the radiators are often badly balanced.
 This means some radiators have more water flow than others and some instances the radiators have never been balanced correctly.
 As a temporary measure, by turning down the radiator valves on the ‘good’ radiators you can improve the system balance.